 Emergency Department Renovation Project

 Wyckoff's Emergency Department has experienced a dramatic increase in patient volume over the last 10 years, and due to this increase, ED Leadership and hospital administration recognize the need for a renovation and/or expansion of the facility to improve timeliness and functionality of the ED.
 We have been actively working with members from the Department of Health and an architectural firm to develop the layout of Wyckoff's new state of the art Emergency Department.
 The projected layout includes a new three story structure that will house the ED administrative offices, holding area, and staff lounge.
 In addition, the new ED will expand the number of treatment beds in the Adult Emergency department, Fast track, and Pediatric ED, as well as provide new services such as negative-pressure isolation rooms, a radiology suite, a grieving room, a sexual assault examination room, and an asthma treatment area.
-Construction is expected to begin at the end of 2006.

 Throughout 2005, Wyckoff Heights MedicalCenter's Emergency Management Team has continued to make advances in enhancing the Hospital's Emergency Management Disaster Plan.
 Emergency Department staff have received training in the Hospital's Emergency Management Disaster Plan, which includes identification & treatment of biological and Chemical agents, and the appropriate donning of Personal Protective Equipment (PPE).
 Wyckoff staff have been actively participating in City-wide drills and meetings to focus on surge capacity decision-making within and between hospitals, networks, and governmental agencies in the event a large scale infectious disease outbreak were to occur in the city.